kaltura/developer-platform-docs/documentation/Ingest_and_Upload_Media/Bulk-Content-Ingestion.md

 There are two methods for bulk-uploading of content:

 * The simple method - using a [CSV formatted file](http://en.wikipedia.org/wiki/Comma-separated_values), which provides a quick and easy way to submit a list of files that you can create in a spreadsheet application like Microsoft Excel or Google Docs.
 Please note that the CSV format may only be used to upload/ingest new files into Kaltura.
-* The robust method - using an [XML formatted file](http://en.wikipedia.org/wiki/XML), which provides a flexible structure for imputting complex metadata fields and other objects, such as caption files, and allows for more flexible ingestion workflows.
+* The robust method - using an [XML formatted file](http://en.wikipedia.org/wiki/XML), which provides a flexible structure for inputting complex metadata fields and other objects, such as caption files, and allows for more flexible ingestion workflows.
 The XML format supports full CRUD (Create, Read, Update, and Delete) operations with Kaltura Entries.

 ## How to Submit Bulk Upload Jobs